An Approach to Implementing Intent-Based Networking

 IMPROVED PERFORMANCE, UPTIME

-An open IBN approach also ensures each application gets the performance it requires and that SLAs are consistently met.
+An IBN approach also ensures each application gets the performance it requires and that SLAs are consistently met.
 Network reliability and uptime increase because humans are largely taken out of the equation in terms of responding to network events, so they are resolved more quickly.

 CHOICE OF HARDWARE VENDORS

-Enterprises can use their choice of vendor with an open approach to IBN, rather than relying on a single vendor to deliver all hardware components.
-Enterprises can now deploy open, white/brite box network switches throughout the network, from the data center to the campus and out to the access edge, and have the entire enterprise be managed as a single network.
+Enterprises can use their choice of vendor with an approach to IBN, rather than relying on a single vendor to deliver all hardware components.
+Enterprises can now deploy network switches throughout the network, from the data center to the campus and out to the access edge, and have the entire enterprise be managed as a single network.
 Such a strategy enables organizations to consistently implement the latest hardware; they are no longer at the mercy of legacy vendors who go through a lengthy process of embedding and testing their software on each hardware release.

-White box switches are based on commodity hardware from well-established vendors such as Accton, Delta Networks, Foxconn and Quanta Cloud Technology – the same companies that sell to the likes of Cisco and Juniper.
+Network switches are based on commodity hardware from well-established vendors such as Accton, Delta Networks, Foxconn and Quanta Cloud Technology – the same companies that sell to the likes of Cisco and Juniper.
 Their switches are based on a choice of ASICS from vendors such as Broadcom, Cavium, Intel, Marvell and NVIDIA (which acquired Mellanox), all companies with long histories in producing network chipsets.

 Brite box switches are based on similar hardware but carry a brand name, such as Dell Technologies or Edgecore Networks.
 But customers are free to run whatever network operating system they like on top.